-The distillery is open seven days a week from 10am–7pm, with tours every 20 minutes running from 12pm-6pm on weekdays and 11am-7pm on weekends.
+The distillery is open seven days a week with tours every 20 minutes running from 12pm-6pm on weekdays and 11am-7pm on weekends.
 Prices range from €17–30, depending on which tasting option you go for.

 There are many other excellent whiskey distillery tours in the neighbourhood, including Roe & Co, Pearse Lyons and the Dublin Liberties Distillery.
 We also can’t but mention the world-famous Guinness Storehouse, which has attracted twenty million visitors since 2000.
 The views from its Gravity Bar are particularly spectacular.
 To experience the rich history of the area, visit the early 18th century Marsh’s Library, and head to St Patrick’s Cathedral next door too.

 If you’re looking to pick up a bargain, look no further than the Liberty Market on Meath Street.
 Open Thursday, Friday and Saturday, it features an eclectic mix of stalls selling clothes, shoes, crafts and much more.
 Looking for something rustic for your home?
 Francis Street, aka Antique Street, features a host of dealers with a wide array of wares, and who knows, you might bump into Rod Stewart.

 Stop for a coffee at the famous Mannings Bakery and Café on Thomas Street – it’s an institution in these parts, famous for its cream cakes.
 You’ll also find great independent coffee shops like Ground State on James Street.
 For lunch, the Fumbally Café near Newmarket is another gem.
 For evening eats, you can sample the Michelin-starred Variety Jones on Thomas Street or gastropub and restaurant Spitalfields on the Coombe, and The Tenters is another great dining option on Mill Street.
 For more casual vibes, head to Anti Social for a pint and a toastie, or Lucky’s Bar for a Coke Lane pizza and a cocktail – both of which are dog-friendly spots!